UNO-NULLify/eCTF20/docs/internal/birdwatching.md

 This project, having been designed to represent a real world design problem, presents a unique learning experience.
-Several topics which may not otherwise be encountered in a typical computer engineering course, such as FPGA development, hardware secuirty, and secure system design will be explored.
+Several topics which may not otherwise be encountered in a typical computer engineering course, such as FPGA development, hardware security, and secure system design will be explored.